-NordVPN’s iOS app uses IKEv2 with an AES-256-GCM cipher and HMAC SHA2-384 data authentication.
+NordVPN’s iOS VPN app uses IKEv2 with an AES-256-GCM cipher and HMAC SHA2-384 data authentication.
 PFS is provided by a DHE-3072 exchange.
 The Mac App Store software uses IKv2 with Cisco’s NGE (Next Generation Encryption) protocol.

 The NordVPN desktop apps have a system kill switch.
 This Windows VPN app also features a per-app kill switch.
-The iOS VPN app features a kill switch.
+The iOS app features a kill switch.
 They all provide IPv4 and IPv6 DNS leak protection, plus WebRTC leak protection.
 As we have seen, in our tests these features all performed well (IPv6 WebRTC leak on the OSX OpenVPN client excepted).

 This feature allows you to “chain” VPN servers so that your data is routed between two VPN servers as it travels between you and the internet.

 NordVPN offers several double VPN combinations.

 Such chaining can provide some security benefits, but will always result in a major loss of speed.
 I think the privacy/security benefits of “double-hop” VPN servers are rather limited.
 But I understand that this is not a view shared by everyone.
 For those who value the feature, NordVPN is one of only a few providers to offer it.

 Tor over VPN

 For a full discussion on the pros and cons of using Tor over VPN (or Onion over VPN as NordVPN terms it).
 In this configuration, you connect first to a NordVPN server and then to the Tor network before accessing the internet:

 Your computer -> VPN -> Tor -> Internet